Carglass/demo-graphQL/README.md

 This will be demonstrated following this [presentation](https://docs.google.com/presentation/d/11OfsAd1razkH7hCJjKi2ZPvJchqKxdlBdS7prbX7y_Q/edit?usp=sharing)

-This is also hosted as live demo on Heroku (link coming soon)
+This is also hosted as live demo on [Heroku](https://demo-graphql-maxb.herokuapp.com/)

 ## How to install on your computer